 The two main types of sleep are called REM sleep and non-REM sleep.
 REM is an acronym for rapid eye movement.
-While you are in REM sleep, your eyes move back and forth rapidly.
+The REM stage is characterized by rapid, back-and-forth eye movements.
 Your sleep is considered to be more active.
-During non-REM sleep, also known as NREM sleep, this eye movement does not occur.
+During non-REM or non-rapid eye movement sleep, also known as NREM sleep, these eye movements do not occur.
 Your sleep is considered to be quieter.
-NREM sleep encompasses three of the five total sleep phases.
+Non-REM sleep encompasses three of the five total sleep phases.

 Are There 4 or 5 Stages in Your Sleep Cycle?

 How many stages of sleep are there?
 Interestingly, there is conflicting information on the categorization of the different sleep stages.
-The most recent research and information indicate that there are currently five recognized stages of sleep.
-However, stages three and four are put together because they both refer to subcategories of deep sleep.
-Stage three is the gradual start of deep sleep caused by your brain’s production of slower delta brain waves.
-Stage four is when your brain waves amplify, and you fully achieve deep sleep.
+The most recent research and medically reviewed information indicate that there are currently five recognized stages of sleep.
+However, stages 3 and 4 are put together because they both refer to subcategories of deeper sleep.
+Stage 3 is the gradual start of deep sleep caused by your brain’s production of slower delta brain waves.
+Stage four is when your brain waves amplify, and you fully achieve long, uninterrupted sleep.

 What Are the 5 Stages of Sleep, and How Can You Tell Them Apart?

-Now that we have a basic knowledge of what sleep cycles and sleep stages are, let’s dig a bit deeper and get a more detailed understanding.
-What are the stages of sleep, specifically?
+Now that we have a basic knowledge of sleep cycles and the different stages of sleep, let’s dig a bit deeper and get a more detailed understanding.
+What are the different stages of sleep, specifically?
+How do stage 3 and 4 sleep differ from other stages?
 Also, how much do the individual phases encompass?
 Is it a couple of minutes, an hour of sleep, or maybe a little more?

-This is the first of the non-REM sleep cycle stages.
-It only lasts for a brief period, usually not exceeding seven minutes.
-During this early phase of sleep, you begin transitioning from being awake to being asleep.
-When you enter this phase, your brain and body react to the first phase of sleep by slowing down your breathing, eye movements, and heart rate.
-Your muscles also start relaxing.
+Stage 1 sleep is the first of the non-REM sleep cycle stages.
+This non-REM sleep activity only lasts for a brief period, usually not exceeding seven minutes.
+During stage 1 NREM sleep, you begin transitioning from being awake to being asleep.
+When you enter this phase of light sleep, your brain and body react by slowing down your breathing, eye movements, and heart rate.
+Your muscles also start relaxing during Non-REM sleep.
 But occasionally, your muscle may twitch, which could have even woken you up before.

-This is the lightest phase of sleep, and you are awakened easily during this part of your sleep cycle.
-Your brain waves also begin slowing down and producing alpha and theta waves during this phase.
-When you take a “cat nap,” you are referring to a brief rest in this sleep stage.
+NREM sleep is the lightest phase of sleep, and you are awakened easily during this part of your sleep cycle.
+During light sleep, there’s also a significant change in our brain activity.
+Our brain waves also begin slowing down and producing alpha and theta waves during this non-REM phase.
+When you take a “cat nap,” you are referring to a brief rest in this Non-REM sleep stage.

+After stage 1 comes the next non-REM stage.
 You spend about 40-60% of your total time asleep in the second non-REM sleep stage.
-During this phase, you continue to relax, and your internal body temperature begins to decrease.
-Your eye muscle also relaxes, movement stops, and your brain waves continue to slow down.
-However, your brain activity now produces sleep spindles, which are sudden frequency spikes in brain waves.
+During stage 2, you continue to relax, and your internal body temperature drops gradually.
+Your eye muscle also relaxes, movement stops, and your brain waves continue to slow down in this non-REM sleep phase.
+However, in stage 2 non-REM sleep, your brain activity now produces sleep spindles, which are sudden frequency spikes in brain waves.
 These brain waves are called sleep spindles because of how they look on an electroencephalogram (EEG).
 Sleep spindles are believed to aid in memory consolidation.

-This phase of sleep is still fairly light even though you spend more of your total sleep time in this stage than any other.
-When taking a “power nap,” you will want to wake up after this sleep phase before you enter deeper sleep, which is harder to wake up from.
+Stage 2 sleep is still fairly light even though you spend more of your total sleep time in this phase than any other.
+When taking a “power nap,” you will want to wake up after this phase of light sleep before you enter deeper sleep, which is harder to wake up from.

-Stage three is the beginning of deep sleep signified by your brain’s production of slower delta waves, and the complete absence of muscle or eye motion.
-During stage three, it becomes more difficult to wake up, and you are less responsive to outside stimuli.
-As we mentioned above, stage three and stage four are grouped together due to their subtle differences, which were undetected for many years.
+Stage 3 or slow-wave sleep is the beginning of deep sleep signified by your brain’s production of slower delta waves, and the complete absence of muscle or eye motion.
+During stage 3 slow-wave sleep (SWS), it becomes more difficult to wake up, and you are less responsive to outside stimuli.
+As we mentioned above, stage three and four are grouped together due to their subtle differences in brain activity, which were undetected for many years.

-Stage four is the main component of deep sleep.
+While both stage 3 and 4 are considered SWS sleep phases, stage four is the main component of deep sleep.
 The brain’s production of even slower delta waves and the complete relaxation of your entire body signifies this.
-As an adult, you spend 13-23% of your total sleep time in a deep sleep.
+As an adult, you spend 13-23% of your total sleep time.
 This number is greater in children and adolescents as their bodies and brains continue to grow and develop.
-Your first deep sleep of the night is the longest and can last around 45-60 minutes.
-After that, the duration of stages three and four will become shorter, and your deep sleep will be lesser as the night progresses.
-This is the most restorative phase of sleep, making it necessary for normal functioning throughout the day.
+Your first deep slumber during the night is the longest and can last around 45-60 minutes.
+After that, the duration of stages three and four will become shorter, and it will be lesser as the night progresses.
+This slow-wave delta sleep is the most restorative phase of sleep, making it necessary for normal functioning throughout the day.

 Stage five is called REM sleep, or rapid eye movement sleep, and it comprises approximately 25% of your total sleep period.
-Opposite of deep sleep, the first period of REM sleep that you experience is short, but the period you spend in REM sleep increases throughout the night.
-During this stage, your heartbeat, blood pressure, and brain activity increase to almost waking levels making this a more active phase of sleep.
+The first period of rapid eye movement (REM) sleep that you experience is short, but the period you spend in it increases throughout the night.
+During the REM stages, your heart rate, blood pressure, and brain activity increase to almost waking levels making this a more active phase of sleep.
 Breathing during sleep also speeds up on stage five and may even become irregular.

-This stage is also restorative and essential for healthy bodily functioning.
-Another noticeable difference experienced during phase five involves temporary sleep paralysis that restricts muscle motion of your limbs for a brief period while you dream.
-This paralysis functions as a way to prevent you from acting out your dreams in real life.
+This REM sleep phase is also restorative and essential for healthy bodily functioning.
+Another noticeable difference experienced during phase five of REM sleep involves temporary sleep paralysis.
+The muscles become temporarily paralyzed for a brief period when you dream.
+When your limbs are temporarily paralyzed, this paralysis actually functions to prevent you from acting out your dreams in real life.

 What Is Deep Sleep?

 What is the deepest stage of sleep?
 You guessed it.
-It’s stages three and four of non-REM sleep.
-During deep sleep, your brain waves slow down and have a large amplitude.
-This type of brain waves are called delta waves.
+Its stages three and four of non-REM sleep.
+During these stages, your brain waves slow down and have a large amplitude.
+This type of brain waves is called delta waves.

 Is Deep Sleep Important?

-Deep sleep is an integral and necessary part of your sleep cycle if you want to wake up rested and refreshed the next day.
-If you do not get enough deep sleep, you will most likely feel tired and even irritable in the morning.
-If you suffer from a deep sleep deficit for an extended period, it can lead to overall health problems affecting your entire body and mental health.
+It is an integral and necessary part of your sleep cycle if you want to wake up rested and refreshed the next day.
+If you do not get enough quality sleep, you will most likely feel tired and even irritable in the morning.
+If you suffer from sleep deprivation for an extended period, it can lead to overall health problems affecting your entire body and mental health.

-While you are experiencing deep sleep, it is very hard to be woken up.
+While you are experiencing this stage, it is very hard to be woken up.
 External stimuli often go unnoticed, even if you tend to wake easily during other sleep stages.
-Not so surprisingly, this is also the stage of sleep where people experience sleepwalking, which is known to be difficult to wake up from.
+Not so surprisingly, this is also when people experience sleepwalking, which is known to be difficult to wake up from.

-If you like to nap during the day, whether or not you allow yourself to reach deep sleep during your nap can affect how easily you will be falling asleep that night.
-If you reach deep sleep during a nap, then it is likely, you will not feel sleepy at the usual time that evening.
+If you like to nap during the day, whether or not you allow yourself to reach this stage during your nap can affect how easily you will be falling asleep that night.
+If you go from light sleep to deep sleep during a nap, then it is likely, you will not feel sleepy at the usual time that evening.
 Unless you are trying to stay up unusually late for something, we recommend keeping your naps short, so you don’t interrupt your normal sleep pattern.

 Is REM Sleep Important?